solana-fm/docs/docs/nested-queries.md

 ## Account Input

-Elements of account inputs are inner joined with other tables either via a "from" and "to" timestamp
+Elements of account inputs are inner joined with other tables via a "from" and "to" timestamp together with eiher a
 1. transaction_hash
 2. account_hash